brad-ross/jfl/README.md

 ### C# Library

 Initially, I have built a C# JFL library that allows users to leverage *most* of JFL's intended functionality in a native environment.
-While this implementation is usable, its lack of complete feature parity (explained in more detail below) and performance issues (also explained below) might render it as more of a "proof-of-concept" to some.
+While this implementation is usable, its lack of complete feature parity (explained in more detail [below](#limitations)) and performance issues (also explained [below](#limitations)) might render it as more of a "proof-of-concept" to some.
 Be aware of these issues if you decide to include this library in your project.

-To download the required binaries, grab the latest release here.
+To download the required binaries, grab the latest release [here](https://github.com/brad-ross-35/jfl/releases/tag/v0.1.0).

-To use the source, refer to the Source Notes section below.
+To use the source, download the code from this repository and refer to the [Source Notes](#source-notes) section below.

 #### API Documentation